Malachiparks1999/CISC450_Project2/README.md

 **Directory Descriptions**

-* _Server:_ Used to house all server files such as test.txt and the TCPServer.c file
+* _Server:_ Used to house all server files such as test.txt and the UDPServer.c file
-* _Client:_ Used to house all Client files such as TCPClient.c
+* _Client:_ Used to house all Client files such as UDPClient.c

 **File Descriptions**